Nitisha-hub/Nitisha-hub/README.md

 💞️ I’m looking to collaborate on cutting-edge AI projects and open-source initiatives that push the boundaries of technology and make a positive impact.

-📫 How to reach me: Feel free to drop me a message on GitHub or connect with me on LinkedIn.

-😄 Pronouns: she/her